Container ship: Shipping industry alliances

+In July 2016 the European Commission reported that it had raised concerns with 14 container shipping carriers regarding their practice of announcing General Rate Increases (GRIs) in a coordinated manner, which potentially conflicted with the EU and EEA rules on concerted practices which could distort competition (Article 101 of the Treaty on the Functioning of the European Union).
+The shipping companies announced a series of commitments aiming to address the Commission's concerns, which for its part the Commission accepted as "legally binding" for the period from 2016 to 2019.
+General Rate Increases continue to be published in the industry either annually or sixth-monthly.

 Container ports

 Container traffic through a port is often tracked in terms of twenty foot equivalent units or TEU of throughput.
 As of 2019, the Port of Shanghai was the world's busiest container port, with 43,303,000 TEU handled.

 That year, seven of the busiest ten container ports were in the People's Republic of China, with Shanghai in 1st place, Ningbo 3rd, Shenzhen 4th, Guangzhou 5th, Qingdao 7th, Hong Kong 8th and Tianjin 9th.

 Rounding out the top ten ports were Singapore at 2nd, Busan in South Korea at 6th and Rotterdam in the Netherlands in the 10th position.

 In total, the busiest twenty container ports handled 220,905,805 TEU in 2009, almost half of the world's total estimated container traffic that year of 465,597,537 TEU.

 Losses and safety problems

 It has been estimated that container ships lose between 2,000 and 10,000 containers at sea each year, costing $370 million.
-A survey for the six years 2008 through 2013 estimates average losses of individual containers overboard at 546 per year, and average total losses including catastrophic events such as vessel sinkings or groundings at 1,679 per year More recently, a survey conducted by the WSC from 2008-2019, saw an average of 1,382 shipping containers lost at sea.
-However, in the 3-year period from 2017-2019, that number was nearly halved, down to an average of 779 containers lost annually.
+A survey for the six years 2008 through 2013 estimates average losses of individual containers overboard at 546 per year, and average total losses including catastrophic events such as vessel sinkings or groundings at 1,679 per year More recently, a survey conducted by the WSC from 2008–2019, saw an average of 1,382 shipping containers lost at sea.
+However, in the 3-year period from 2017–2019, that number was nearly halved, down to an average of 779 containers lost annually.
 Most go overboard on the open sea during storms but there are some examples of whole ships being lost with their cargo.
 One major shipping accident occurred in 2013 when the MOL Comfort sank with 4,293 containers onboard in the Indian Ocean.
 When containers are dropped, they immediately become an environmental threat – termed "marine debris".
 Once in the ocean, they fill with water and sink if the contents cannot hold air.
 Rough waters smash the container, sinking it quickly.

 As container ships get larger and stacking becomes higher, the threat of containers toppling into the sea during a storm increases.
 This results from a phenomenon called "parametric rolling," by which a ship can roll 30-40 degrees during rough seas creating a powerful torque on a 10-high stack of containers which can easily snap lashings and locks of the stack, resulting in losses into the sea.

-On 23 March 2021, the Ever Given container ship was passing through the Suez Canal on its way to Rotterdam from China when it became stuck and blocked the canal.